Gonxolo/KBot/README.md

 # KBot
-A Twitter bot that posts K-pop videos' clips in regular intervals
+A Twitter bot that posts K-pop videoclips in regular intervals